-Servicing an LCS is a daunting task (as the length of my companion guide on this topic attests - see Appendix B, item 2), and not one to be undertaken lightly.
+Servicing an LCS is a daunting task (as the length of my companion guide on this topic attests - see Appendix B, item 4), and not one to be undertaken lightly.
 You will need to be part computer technician and part plumber to accomplish it.
-You will need lots of new tools and supplies and you will also need miles and miles of patience, persistence and determination.
+You will need lots of new tools and new supplies and you will also need miles and miles of patience, persistence and determination.
 This is a task that will challenge you at every step of the way.
 It is definitely not for the faint of heart.

 The alternative, converting your G5 Quad to air cooling, sounds even more daunting at first glance.
 If it was even possible at all, why did Apple opt for liquid cooling all those years ago?
-Converting a Quad to air cooling requires you to take a huge leap of faith: rip out the entire existing cooling system and replace it with a brand new one, hoping that it will work at least as well.
+Converting a Quad to air cooling requires you to take a huge leap of faith: rip out the entire existing cooling system and replace it with a brand new one, hoping that it will work at least as well as the original.
 If ever there was an undertaking that sounded incredibly risky, this is it.
 Happily, it turns out to be significantly easier than servicing an LCS and it also it seems to produce better results when done (lower CPU temps, lower fan RPMs).

 So, your Quad needs help, and no matter what form that help takes, it looks like a hugely difficult undertaking.
 Should you do it?
 Yes!
 You have a brilliant piece of computing history under your feet.
-The G5 Quad was the last and the fastest of the PowerPC line of Macs that Apple produced.
-It is an engineering marvel.
+The G5 Quad was the last and the fastest of the PowerPC line of Macs and it is not an overstatement to say that it is an engineering marvel.
 Restoring one that is failing saves one more of these magnificent machines from the trash heap of history.